Compton's Encyclopedia

-Compton's Encyclopedia and Fact-Index is a home and school encyclopedia first published in 1922 as Compton's Pictured Encyclopedia.
+Compton's Encyclopedia and Fact-Index is an American English-language home and school encyclopedia first published in 1922 as Compton's Pictured Encyclopedia.
 The word "Pictured" was removed from the title with the 1968 edition.
 The encyclopedia is now advertised as Compton's by Britannica.

 History

 The set was originally published in 1922 in 8 volumes as Compton's Pictured Encyclopedia by F. E. Compton and Company of Chicago.
 It was titled "Pictured" because no other encyclopedia at the time had as large or as diverse a collection of illustrations.
 The encyclopedia was expanded to 10 volumes in 1924 and 15 in 1932.
 In 1940 the title was expanded to Compton's Pictured Encyclopedia and Fact Index to emphasize its "Fact-Index" feature which combined a general index with dictionary type entries and tables.
 The general editor from 1922 to 1961 was Guy Stanton Ford.
 He was succeeded by Charles Alfred Ford, and then Donald Lawson in 1964.
 In the early 1960s, F. E. Compton Co. was purchased by Encyclopædia Britannica, Inc. In 1968 the title was changed to simply Compton's Encyclopedia and expanded to 24 volumes.
 It expanded to 26 volumes in 1974.

 The 1985 edition had 26 volumes, 11,000 pages, 10,000 articles, and 8.5 million words.
 There were 35,500 cross-references and an index with 150,000 entries, including 30,000 dictionary style fact entries.
 There were 20,500 illustrations, about 20% in color and 2,000 maps.
 Articles averaged 850 words, or more than a full page.
 Most of the main articles were not signed and none of the fact entries were.
 600 editors, advisors, artists and contributors were listed at the front of Vol. 1.
 Potentially difficult technical terms were italicized and defined in context, and articles used a "pyramid structure", beginning in simple, elementary terms and gradually becoming more complex and detailed.

 Despite being continuously revised, by the late 1970s it was being criticized for being out of date, particularly with regard to its illustrations.
 However, in the early 1980s the publishers began a thorough revision under Michael Reed and the contents were brought more up to date.
 This included a more egalitarian approach to women's roles in society and revisions of articles such as abortion, adoption, Argentina and the Falkland Islands.
 Controversial issues like abortion were handled carefully, giving both sides of the argument, while other issues such as circumcision and homosexuality were not mentioned at all.